icinganalysis/icinganalysis.github.io/content/iceval.md

 [NASA Report Number: E-16236](https://ntrs.nasa.gov/citations/20070031804)

 [^2]: IceVal DatAssistant (LEW-18343-1)
-Overview
+"Overview:
-This NASA-developed technology provides an improved mechanism for managing the large volume of data generated and utilized in performing icing research.
+This NASA-developed technology provides an improved mechanism for managing the large volume of data generated and utilized in performing icing research."
 [Note: the software is available only to US persons.]
 [software.nasa.gov](https://software.nasa.gov/software/LEW-18343-1)